-Named Executive Officers Our Chairman, President and CEO (our principal executive officer), the Senior Vice President and Chief
+Named Executive Officers Our Chairman, President and CEO (our principal executive officer), the Senior Vice President and Chief officers in 2024.

-Financial Officer (our principal financial officer) and the three most highly compensated executive officers in percent interest in 100 acres owns 50 net acres.
+Financial Officer (our principal financial officer) and the three most highly compensated executive has a 50 percent interest in 100 acres owns 50 net acres.